-Let us first give a general argument in favor of this idea (\secref{sec_gen}) and then discuss three examples: MHD (and, more generally, plasma) turbulence, from whence these ideas originate (\secref{sec_MHD}), rotating turbulence, for which we propose a novel energy cascade scenario (\secref{sec_rot}), and stratified turbulence (\secref{sec_strat}).
-Note that in \secref{sec_align}, we discuss the extension to the rotating turbulence of the concept of {\em polarisation alignment} (also originating from MHD turbulence; see \citealt{Boldyrev06}), which may help interpret the $\kperp^{-2}$ spectra reported in numerical simulations \citep{Mininni09,Thiele09}.
+In what follows, we first give a general argument in favour of the idea of CB (\secref{sec_gen}) and then discuss three examples: MHD (and, more generally, plasma) turbulence, from whence these ideas originate (\secref{sec_MHD}), rotating turbulence, for which we propose a novel energy cascade scenario (\secref{sec_rot}), and stratified turbulence (\secref{sec_strat}).
+Note that in \secref{sec_align}, we propose the extension to the rotating turbulence of the concept of {\em polarisation alignment} (also originating from MHD turbulence; see \citealt{Boldyrev06}), which may help interpret the $\kperp^{-2}$ spectra reported in numerical simulations \citep{Mininni09,Thiele09}.
 The section on rotating turbulence is the main part of this paper, while the MHD and stratified cases are discussed only briefly to emphasise what appears to be universal nature of some of the scaling arguments involved.
-In our concluding remarks (\secref{sec_conc}), we will also mention a few other examples of CB emerging as a general physical principle in systems that are different from the anisotropic wave type discussed here.
+In \secref{sec_plasma} and in our concluding remarks (\secref{sec_conc}), we will also mention a few other examples of CB emerging as a general physical principle in wave systems, including those that are different from the anisotropic wave type discussed here.